Lelouch Lamperouge: Creation

+Design

 While designing the concept art for Lelouch, the series original character designers, Clamp, initially conceived of his hair color as being white.
 Nanase Ohkawa, head writer at Clamp, said she had visualized him as being a character to which everyone could relate as being "cool", literally, a "beauty".
 While developing the character during the initial planning stages, the series' core staff at Sunrise, director Gorō Taniguchi, Ōkouchi, and the production team discussed numerous possible influences for the character with Clamp, such as the Japanese idol duos KinKi Kids and Tackey & Tsubasa.
 When designing the character, Taniguchi asked Clamp to give him a strong aura.
 He originally did not want Lelouch to open up to his friends, which is why he shows a coldhearted personality when first seen, most notably when interacting with his high school friends.
 Taniguchi asked designers Takahiro Kimura, Yuriko Chiba, and Kazuya Murata for help when animating the character, most notably whenever Lelouch moves his hands and does poses while talking.
 In the making of the film trilogy, Taniguchi was asked to change events in the relationship Lelouch and C.C. have.

 During the early planning stages for Lelouch's alter ego, "Zero", Clamp wanted to create a mask never witnessed prior in any Sunrise series.
 Zero was one of the earliest-developed characters. Ōkouchi wanted a mask to be included as a part of the series because he felt that a mask was necessary for it to be a Sunrise show.
 In the early designs of the character, Zero possessed long silver nails.
 Tanaguchi claimed that Lelouch's original view in the eyes of the fans changed from his anime persona to more like the manga one.
 The staff thus wanted Lelouch's characterization to be more realistic.
 In 2019, during the promotion of the upcoming movie, Taniguchi said that he wanted to leave Lelouch's death ambiguous, but later rescinded that statement by explaining that the TV series was not written with the idea of Lelouch being alive in mind.
 For the original video animation Code Geass: Akito the Exiled, director Kazuki Akane told the artists in charge to dress the imprisoned Lelouch and Suzaku in just their underwear so they would not be able to hide their weapons, but as it was too pathetic, he told the staff that they were going to have to wear only their underwear.
 Though Lelouch remains inactive in the finale, Akane wanted his last scenes with Suzaku to feel meaningful.